SpikesDivZero/kube-secret/README.md

 * Invoke `$EDITOR` on the decoded secret file
 * Encode the updated secrets as base64 again to keep k8s happy.

-**Usage w/ kubectl:** To use kube-secret with `kubectl`, you'll want to set up a wrapping alias, akin to:
+**Usage with kubectl:** To use kube-secret with `kubectl`, you'll want to set up a wrapping alias, akin to:

     alias kedit-secret="KUBE_EDITOR='kube-secret' kubectl edit secret"

 Editing a secret becomes as easy as "kedit-secret secrets/my-secret".

-You might have noticed that KUBE_EDITOR in that alias doesn't include the "edit" verb.
+You might have noticed that `KUBE_EDITOR` in that alias doesn't include the "edit" verb.
 If kube-secret is invoked with a filename as the first argument, then it assumes the intended usage was "kube-secret edit".

 ## Notes

-* If EDITOR is not configured in your user's environment, then kube-secret defaults to `vi`.
+* If `EDITOR` is not configured in your user's environment, then kube-secret defaults to `vi`.
 * Any time you're working with secrets, your environment should be configured for full-disk encryption.